 You get the idea.
 You can come up with questions of your own.
 Have fun with it.

-These telemarking calls are usually being recorded so that management can assess the success of each agent, so they won’t want to stay on the line with you once you begin shooting off questions instead of replying to their script.
+These telemarketing calls are usually recorded so that management can assess each agent's success, so they won’t want to stay on the line with you once you begin shooting off questions instead of replying to their script.

-Just remember not to respond to any of theirquestions.
-Reply only with your own questions, ignoring whatever they are saying to you.
+Remember never to respond to any of their questions.
+Instead, respond only with your own questions, ignoring whatever they are saying to you.
 Be robotic about your approach.

-In most cases you won’t get very far since nice they will give up quickly.
+In most cases, you won’t get very far since they will give up quickly.
 Nevertheless, you’ll still get some satisfaction out of it.

-Give Them a Taste of Their Own Treatment
+Give Them a Taste of Their Own Business

 “I’m so glad you called!
 Do I have an opportunity for you!
-Let me tell you about it.
-I have a plan that will help you get out of your present demanding job and start enjoying life.
-Let me tell you about it.”
+I have a plan that will help you get out of your demanding telemarketing job and start enjoying life.
+I'll tell you about it.”

 Keep going on with this.
 I gave you a start.
 Improvise the rest yourself.
 You can do this.

-Of course, you could always just hang up or not answer at all when you see an unrecognized Caller ID.
+Of course, you could always hang up or not answer when you see an unrecognized Caller-ID.
 But that wouldn’t be any fun, would it?

 © 2019 Glenn Stok